Italian Basil Pesto with Pine Nuts is like having gold in your fridge; it’s rich and indulgent and makes everything it touches taste better.

 Honestly this Italian Basil Pesto with Pine Nuts alone is reason enough to plant basil…but if you haven’t check out your local markets now too; it takes a fair amount so forget about those little packets in the grocery section.
 And if not this year…then plan for next.
 Plant lots and lots of basil so you are assure lots and lots of pesto!

-PIN ‘Traditional Italian Basil Pesto with Pine Nuts’
+PIN IT!
+‘Traditional Italian Basil Pesto with Pine Nuts’

 - ½ cup extra virgin olive oil

-- 1/8 tsp salt, more to taste when finished if necessary
+- ⅛ teaspoon salt more to taste when finished if necessary

 - Briefly soak and wash the basil in cold water, and gently pat it thoroughly dry with paper towels.

-- Put the basil, olive oil, pine nuts, chopped garlic, lemon juice, and salt in the processor bowl, and process to a uniform, creamy consistency.
+- Put the basil, olive oil, pine nuts, chopped garlic, lemon juice, and salt in the processor bowl, and process to a uniform consistency; I like mine to be just a bit chunky, not completely smooth.

 - Add the softened butter and whirl in just until combined.

-- Transfer to a bowl, and mix in the two grated cheeses by hand; this achieves a notably superior texture than blending it in with the processor.
+- Transfer to a bowl, and mix in the two grated cheeses by hand; this results in a nice texture; better than blending with everything in step two.

 - If using for pasta, dilute it slightly with a tablespoon or two of the hot water in which the pasta was cooked.